Effects on the Family

 Kids watch and imitate their parents.
-They pick up your habits and beliefs, both good and bad.
-Our attitudes influence our children’s view of alcohol and other drugs, especially at an early age.
-Help your children to know your family values and rules about alcohol and drugs.
+It is so important to help your children to know your family values and rules about alcohol and drugs.
 It is confusing for a child when parents’ actions do not match their words.

 What kind of Example are you Setting?

 - Do you always drink when you celebrate something important?

 - Do you think it is cool or funny to get drunk?